 Juvenile fish surveys were conducted for sp/sum Chinook salmon parr during the summer low-flow season at many of the same sites surveyed using the CHaMP protocol.
 Survey methods included mark-recapture, three-pass removal sampling, two-pass removal sampling, and single-pass electrofishing, as well as snorkeling.
 These data were used to estimate sp/sum Chinook salmon parr abundance at all CHaMP sites where fish survey data were available.
 Three-pass removal estimates used the Carle-Strub estimator (Carle and Strub 1978), following advice from Hedger et al. (2013).
 Two-pass removal estimates used the estimator described by Seber (2002).
 Mark-recapture estimates used Chapman’s modified Lincoln-Peterson estimator (Chapman 1951) and were deemed valid if they met the criteria described in Robson and Regier (1964).
 These estimates were made using the removal function from the FSA package (Ogle 2017) or the closedp.bc function from the Rcapture package (Rivest and Baillargeon 2014) in R software (R Core Team 2015).
 Snorkel counts were transformed to abundance estimates using paired snorkel-electrofishing sites to calibrate snorkel counts.
-For sites with invalid estimates or that were sampled with a single electrofishing pass, a ratio estimator was developed to estimate the probability of capture.
-This estimator was based on a binomial generalized linear model that was developed separately for each basin and sampling entity.
+For sites with invalid estimates or that were sampled with a single electrofishing pass, we developed an estimate of capture probability based on valid estimates, using a binomial generalized linear model that was developed separately for each basin and sampling entity.
 Possible covariates included the number of fish captured on the first pass, year, site length, and Julian day.
 After fitting all possible models with those covariates to data with valid abundance estimates, the model with the lowest AICc for each basin and sampling entity was chosen and used to predict abundances based on the number of fish caught on the first pass and any other covariates.

-Abundance estimates at all sites were then translated into linear (parr/m) and areal (parr/m2) fish densities and density estimates were paired with the associated CHaMP habitat data.
-For sites that were sampled in multiple years, only the fish and habitat data from the year with the highest observed fish density was retained to avoid possible pseudo-replication.
-After removing duplicate samples, our initial dataset contained 189 unique sites with paired fish-habitat data (Table 1).
+Abundance estimates at all sites were then translated into linear (parr/m) fish densities and density estimates were paired with the associated CHaMP habitat data.
+For sites that were sampled in multiple years, only the fish and habitat data from the year with the highest observed fish density was retained to avoid possible pseudo-replication, while remaining consistent with our goal of estimating carrying capacity.
+After removing duplicate samples, our initial dataset contained 218 unique sites with paired fish-habitat data (Table 1).

 Habitat Covariate Selection

 A key step in developing a QRF model to predict fish capacities is selecting the habitat covariates to include in the model.
 Random forest models naturally incorporate interactions between correlated covariates, which is essential since nearly all habitat variables are considered correlated to one degree or another.
-However, redundant variables (i.e., variables that measure similar aspects of the habitat) should be avoided.
-Further, including too many covariates can results in overfitting of the model (e.g., including as many covariates as data points).
+However, we aimed to avoid overly redundant variables (i.e., variables that measure similar aspects of the habitat).
+Further, including too many covariates can result in overfitting of the model (e.g., including as many covariates as data points).

-The CHaMP protocol produces more than 80 metrics describing the quantity and quality of fish habitat for each survey site.
+The CHaMP protocol produces more than 100 metrics describing the quantity and quality of fish habitat for each survey site.
 To assist in determining the habitat metrics to include in the QRF model, we used the Maximal Information-Based Nonparametric Exploration (MINE) class of statistics (Reshef et al. 2011) to determine those habitat characteristics (covariates) most highly associated with observed parr densities.
-MINE statistics are employed in the R package minerva (Albanese et al. 2013).
-Within the MINE statistics, we used the maximal information coefficient (MIC) to measure the strength of the linear or non-linear association between two variables (Reshef et al. 2011).
-The MIC value between each of the measured habitat characteristics and the response variable, parr density (fish/m2), was used to inform decisions on which habitat covariates to include in the QRF parr capacity model.
+We calculated the maximal information coefficient (MIC), using the R package minerva (Albanese et al. 2013), to measure the strength of the linear or non-linear association between two variables (Reshef et al. 2011).
+The MIC value between each of the measured habitat characteristics and the response variable, parr density (fish/m), was used to inform decisions on which habitat covariates to include in the QRF parr capacity model.